 The Canadian Information Centre for International Credentials (CICIC) has occupational profiles for many professions.

 3. Compare your qualifications

-You may also need to compare your language skills with those required for your profession.
+You may also need to compare your language skills with those needed for your job.

 4. Contact a regulatory body

-Contact the regulatory body or apprenticeship authority for your profession in your province or territory to find out what you need to do to get a licence or certification.
-You will have to prove that your training, experience and other skills are equal to the standards that people trained in Canada must also meet.
+Contact the regulatory body or apprenticeship authority for your profession in your province or territory.
+They will tell you what you need to do to get a licence or certification.

 5. Collect your documents

 There are many documents related to your education and your experience that help explain your international qualifications to:

 - find out which documents you may need after you arrive